motkeg/linux-design/ex2/ex2.md

-# Assignment 2 (DRAFT)
+# Assignment 2

 Deadline: **13/03/2016** (last updated on 06/03/2016), submission is in pairs.

-Details of submitter 1: **John Doe <johndoe@dotcom.com>, ID 123456789**

-Details of submitter 2: **Jane Doe <janedoe@dotcom.com>, ID 987654321**
+Please put details of submitters in the script header.

 ---

-In this assignment you will implement a `gentoo-stage` script for downloading, verifying and installing a [Gentoo](https://www.gentoo.org/) root tree, which we will work with later.
+In this assignment you will implement a `gentoo-stage` script for downloading, verifying and installing a live [Gentoo](https://www.gentoo.org/) root tree, which we will work with later.
+*Note: Gentoo is the best Linux distribution after Slackware.*

 For script arguments processing, you should use the `getopts` shell builtin — read a [tutorial](http://wiki.bash-hackers.org/howto/getopts_tutorial).

-The script must be self-contained (no other files), be well-commented, modular, should report and fail on errors with proper exit status and message, avoid long outputs, and be overall user-friendly.
+The script must be self-contained (no other files), be well-commented, modular, should report and fail on errors with a proper exit status and message, avoid long outputs, and be overall user-friendly.
 All temporary files must be removed once the script terminates.